-There are three areas of emphasis within the Emmaus Curriculum: written communication, technology, and cultural studies.
+There are three areas of emphasis within the curriculum: written communication, technology, and cultural studies.
 Each academic department has designated these "intensive" courses within their program.
 They are distinguished by the following symbols (located immediately after the course number):

-Written Communication Intensive: 🎤 Technology Intensive: 💻 Cultural Studies Intensive: 🖑
+Written Communication Intensive: Technology Intensive: Cultural Studies Intensive:

-BHST251
+BHST251 3 units